limcrong/trafficmanagement/README.md

 ## Preprocessing

-I had spent a lot of time coming up with features and testing the effectiveness of it.
+I had spent most of the time coming up with features and testing the effectiveness of it.

 ### Static features